 Areas that may be subject to flooding, such as the basement, can be made mold-resistant.
 This may require you to pull up carpet or waterproof the basement.
 Other problem areas could include windows that regularly form condensation, or bathrooms that always feel damp due to poor ventilation.

 This will probably cost money, time, and effort, but that is a small price to pay when you consider the costs of long-term mold damage.
 Whatever the issue – a leaking pipe, shower, or tap leaking, or signs of leaks in the roof and walls – fix the problem before any more arise.

 Be mindful of moisture in your home, and do your best to clean spills on the floors and rainwater on the window sill.
 Even something as simple as a water spill can cause mold to grow.
 In the bathroom, run the fan after showering to quickly dry moisture on the walls.

 As in, don't leave wet towels and clothes lying around.
 It's tempting to leave towels on the bathroom floor when you're in a hurry, but a bundled-up towel dries much more slowly.
 Instead, hang the towel on a rack to dry.

-If your home already has mold growing, follow these cleanup tips to remove the fungus today.
-But before you get started, if the moldy area takes up more than 10 sq. ft. of space, then mold cleanup should be left to the professionals.
+If your home already has mold growing, follow these mold clean up tips to remove the fungus today.
+But before you get started -- if the moldy area takes up more than 10 sq. ft. of space, the mold clean up should be left to the professionals.

 Take proper safety precautions by wearing protective clothing.
 Long gloves, goggles, and a respirator mask will limit your exposure to airborne mold.
 For more details on what gear to buy, please read "A Brief Guide to Mold, Moisture and Your Home" by the EPA.
 You'll also want to wear old clothes that can be thrown away after your work is done.